Munoz-24-0431/EDM-Midterm-Task-Munoz/Midterm Lab Task 2 /task2.md

 # Midterm Lab Task 2 – Data Cleaning and Transformation
+This repository contains my solution for Midterm Lab Task 2 on data cleaning and transformation.
+The task involves various steps for cleaning and reshaping a raw dataset related to job listings, including salary estimates, job roles, company sizes, and locations.
+The goal was to improve the data's structure and prepare it for analysis using Power Query in Excel.
 ## Step 1 - Data Loading and Duplication
 **1.1 Load the Dataset:**
 - Download the Uncleaned_DS_jobs.csv dataset.